 There are many types and styles of protective head, hand and foot gear.
-It's important to realize that a particular job may require additional protection other than listed here.
-Well, it's time once again for the review quiz, so let's get to it!
+It's important to realize that a particular job may require additional protection other than those discussed in this module.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.